awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-iam-instance-profile.md

    If you need to get the name of the IAM instance profile, see [list\-instance\-profiles\-for\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/list-instance-profiles-for-role.html) in the IAM section of the *AWS CLI Reference*\.

 You've now created an IAM instance profile to attach to your Amazon EC2 instances\.
-For more information, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.
+For more information, see [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.

-## Create an IAM Instance Profile for Your Amazon EC2 Instances \(Console\)<a name="getting-started-create-iam-instance-profile-console"></a>
+## Create an IAM instance profile for your Amazon EC2 instances \(console\)<a name="getting-started-create-iam-instance-profile-console"></a>

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.